arnold-c/PhD-Dissertation/additional_sections/abstract.typ

-Infectious diseases have impacted civilisations throughout history, shaping human interactions and influencing the growth of populations.
+Infectious diseases have impacted civilizations throughout history, shaping human interactions and influencing the growth of populations.
 Despite advances in the control of disease, they still pose a substantial threat to human life.
 To minimize disease burden it is essential to gain a greater understanding of the underlying dynamics of disease within populations, and efficient control efforts require explicit decisions and the targeted application of resources, both of which are aided by clearly defined categories.
 I consider how the classification of 3 axes of infectious disease data (risk of exposure, infection status, and accumulation of cases in populations), provides opportunities and challenges to these aims.